Festival Spotlights Local Pumpkins

 Smith used all compost in the garden and weeded by hand to keep the garden 100-percent organic.

-In June, Paul Downs, founder of the Pumpkin Festival, coached Smith through mound-making and ceremoniously planted the Big Max pumpkin seeds.
+Paul Downs, founder of the Pumpkin Festival, coached Smith through mound-making and ceremoniously planted the Big Max pumpkin seeds.
 Smith was committed to making the best pumpkins possible.

 "In these gardens, there is no water source, so gardeners walk across the street and use the hose from the Greenbelt Homes, Inc. offices and carry the water in buckets back to their garden.
 I would do this sometimes in between other work (with nice clothes on!) if I got the chance to sneak in a watering,” Smith says.
 "We noticed our first little pumpkin growing, and we were thrilled!
 And then we noticed another one, but it was growing in between two fences and was inaccessible.”